 The unique demographics of Southeastern Massachusetts, with its large proportion of Portuguese speakers of Portuguese, Brazilian and Cape Verdean descent, has long been an important factor in supporting the growth and development of the field of Luso-Afro-Brazilian studies at UMass Dartmouth.

 The PhD program draws on the wide range of multidisciplinary scholarly competence represented by the faculty working on our campus.
-With five tenured faculty, all of whom teach graduate courses in the MA and PhD programs, the Department of Portuguese is the largest Portuguese program in the nation.
+With four tenured faculty, all of whom teach graduate courses in the MA and PhD programs, the Department of Portuguese is among the largest Portuguese program in the nation.

-Additionally, there are six faculty members in the departments of Sociology/Anthropology, History, Political Science, and Public Policy whose scholarly expertise falls largely or primarily in the area of Portuguese, Brazilian, or Lusophone African studies and who are affiliated with the graduate programs in Portuguese, serving as thesis/dissertation committee members and cross-listing their relevant courses at the graduate level.
+Additionally, there are several faculty members in the departments of Sociology/Anthropology, History, and Political Science whose scholarly expertise falls largely or primarily in the area of Portuguese, Brazilian, or Lusophone African studies and who are affiliated with the graduate programs in Portuguese, serving as thesis/dissertation committee members and cross-listing their relevant courses at the graduate level.

 Moreover, one graduate seminar per academic year is taught by the occupant of the Hélio and Amélia Pedroso/Luso-American Foundation Endowed Chair in Portuguese Studies, which brings to UMass Dartmouth renowned senior scholars in the field for semester-long periods of teaching and research.
 For additional information, including a listing of Hélio and Amélia Pedroso/Luso-American Foundation Visiting Professors since 2005, see Faculty.